-Now, the standard arguments of proving $\partial^2=0$ in the smooth case together with the above choice of weights gives the following equation. (lemma \ref{bdy})
+Now, the standard arguments of proving $\partial^2=0$ in the smooth case together with the above choice of weights give the following equation.
+(Lemma \ref{bdy})

 Denote by $\OL{\CM}(\bar{p},\bar{r})$ the compactified moduli space of negative gradient flow lines from $\bar{p}$ to $\bar{r}$.
-Geometrically, as explained in the beginning of the section, this is given by several copies of compact intervals (equipped with trivial actions of corresponding isotropy groups) which are joined at boundary points if they define families of flow lines whose limits at that boundary coincide.
-Also note that the limiting flows to a fixed broken trajectory might have non-isomorphic stabilizers by lemma \ref{bdy}.
-So we cannot really think of $\OL{\CM}(\bar{p},\bar{r})$ as orbifold with boundary.
+As explained in the beginning of the section, geometrically this is given by several copies of compact intervals (equipped with trivial actions of corresponding isotropy groups) which are possibly joined at boundary points if they define families of flow lines sharing the same limit.
+Also note that the limiting flows to a fixed broken trajectory might have non-isomorphic stabilizers by Lemma \ref{bdy}.
+So we cannot really think of $\OL{\CM}(\bar{p},\bar{r})$ as an orbifold with boundary.
 This is somewhat different from the smooth case where compactified moduli spaces are manifolds with corners.
 Denote $\partial \OL{\mathcal{M}} (\bar{p},\bar{r}): = \OL{\mathcal{M}} (\bar{p},\bar{r}) - \CM(\bar{p},\bar{r})$.

 \begin{definition} If $ (\bar{\zeta},\bar{\eta}) \in \partial \OL{\mathcal{M}}(\bar{p},\bar{r})$, we define